Gadoof/Gadoof/git_walkthrough.md

 nano whatever.md
 git add -A
-git commit -am "whateveryouwant" git push --set-upstream origin main
+git commit -am "whateveryouwant" git push
 ```
-note: you only have to run --set-upstream once, and after that it isn't necessary but it will still work.
+note: you only have to run '--set-upstream origin main' once, and after that it isn't necessary but it will still work.

 also note: don't run the git push command with sudo as it will break